dotchen/LAV/README.md

 ## Acknowledgements
 We thank Tianwei Yin for the pillar generation code.
 The ERFNet codes are taken from the official ERFNet repo.
+Leaderboard and scenario runner modified from their original repo.

 ## License
 This repo is released under the Apache 2.0 License (please refer to the LICENSE file for details).